Postgraduate Research in Biological Sciences

 These examples highlight the diversity of postgraduate research in Biological Sciences.
 Would you like to join this vibrant research community?
 Working closely with an academic supervisor gives you the support to carry out your own independent research and make your own mark.
 We have a wealth of remarkable academics, but how do you know which team will be right for you?

-Studentships are advertised on our school page (select Find a PhD in Bioloical Sciences), including for projects part of the ARIES DTP, MRC DTP, Norwich Research Park DTP, Centre for Doctoral Training and Doctoral Training Programmes and Leverhulme Doctoral Scholars Programme.
+Studentships are advertised on our school page(opens in a new window) (select Find a PhD in Biological Sciences), including for projects part of the ARIES DTP(opens in a new window), MRC DTP(opens in a new window), Norwich Research Park DTP(opens in a new window), Centre for Doctoral Training and Doctoral Training Programmes and Leverhulme Doctoral Scholars Programme.

 Alternatively, you can apply for a self-funded studentship.
 In your application you will need to nominate a supervisor.
 You should make contact with them to discuss the project before you apply, and they will supply a research project outline for your application or help you prepare one.